Solny Adalsteinsson

 John Brinda

-Assistant Scientist, Research, Missouri Botanical Garden
+Assistant Scientist, Herbarium, Missouri Botanical Garden

 Primary subject of interest: Ecology, taxonomy, and conservation of bryophytes

-Primary geographic area of interest: USA, Madagascar
+Primary geographic area of interest: USA, Madagascar, Philippines

 Andrew Brown